-- Sociology is a generalised science whereas economics is a special science. - Sociology studies all kinds of relationships whereas economics deals with only those relationships that are economic in character. - Sociology is abstract in nature and less precise.
-Economics is concrete in nature, and more precise. - In sociology, social variables are very difficult to measure and quantify.
+SOCIOLOGY ECONOMICS Sociology is a generalised science.
+Economics is a special science.
+Sociology studies all kind of relationships.
+Economics deals with only those relationships that are economic in character.
+Sociology is abstract in nature and less precise.
+Economics is concrete in nature, and more precise.
+In sociology, social variables are very difficult to measure and quantify.
 In economics, economic variables can be measured accurately and can be quantified.